hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <version>1.0.0</version>
 </dependency>
 ```
+After setting dependencies, you can start using JCache as described by the specification JSR 107.
+Please note that Hazelcast specific configurations still can be performed as described by this document.

 ## Provider Types

 Hazelcast has two types of providers that you can use.
 You can think of these two types as Hazelcast client and server in terms of their usage purposes.